MoonlightCapital/MoonlightBot-docs/role-management-commands/role.md

 ### Options

-* `user`: The user to assign/remove the role to/from.
+* `user`: The user to assign/remove the role to/from
-* `role`: The role to assign/remove from the user.
+* `role`: The role to assign/remove from the user
 * `reason`: The reason for assigning/removing the role from the user.
-This is an optional parameter, which can be used for record-keeping.
+This is an optional parameter, which can be used for record-keeping

 ## Logs